Graduate Course Catalog 2014-2015

 All graduate students are encouraged to obtain appropriate teaching experience, preferably as a teaching assistant.

 Research and Facilities

 The zoology graduate program is enhanced by courses and research in other biological science departments and institutes at the University.
-These include the Marine Program and its associated centers and programs; the Center for Marine Biology; the Center for Ocean Sciences; the Center for Ocean Engineering; N.H.
-Sea Grant Program; the Cooperative Institute for Coastal and Estuarine Environmental Technology (CICEET); the Center of Excellence in Coastal Ocean Observation and Analysis (COOA); the Institute for the Study of Earth, Oceans, and Space (EOS); UNH Center for Coastal and Ocean Mapping (CCOM); the Joint Hydrographic Center; and the Ocean Processes Analysis Laboratory (OPAL).
+These include the School for Marine Science and Ocean Engineering and its associated programs: N.H.
+Sea Grant Program; Center for Collaborative Science; the Center of Excellence in Coastal Ocean Observation and Analysis (COOA); the Institute for the Study of Earth, Oceans, and Space (EOS); UNH Center for Coastal and Ocean Mapping (CCOM); the Joint Hydrographic Center; and the Ocean Processes Analysis Laboratory (OPAL).
 There are five marine laboratories: Jackson Estuarine Lab, Judd Gregg Marine Research Complex, Anadromous Fish and Aquatic Invertebrate Research Lab (AFAIR), the Aquaculture Research Center (ARC), and Shoals Marine Lab (SML).